dbarsam/python-vsgen-ptvs/docs/source/user/objects.rst

 Suites
 ------
 Suites are user defined groupings of solutions and projects.
-VSGenPTVS extends the base :class:`~vsgen.project.VSGSuite` with the :class:`~vsgenptvs.project.PTVSSuite` class.
-The :class:`~vsgenptvs.project.PTVSSuite` class defines a simple solution and ``.pyproj`` project pair.
+VSGenPTVS extends the base :class:`~vsgen.suite.VSGSuite` with the :class:`~vsgenptvs.suite.PTVSSuite` class.
+The :class:`~vsgenptvs.suite.PTVSSuite` class defines a simple solution and ``.pyproj`` project pair.

 Other Classes
 -------------